Health-System Specialty Pharmacy Outcomes Research Consortium

 Management of Patients with Multiple Sclerosis within Health-System Specialty Pharmacies: Actions and Outcomes

-- This multisite prospective cohort study will be the first to report adherence and outcomes in patients with MS across multiple health-system specialty pharmacies.
-Additionally, it will provide needed insight into health-system specialty pharmacy management of patients with MS.
+- This multisite prospective cohort study was the first to report adherence and outcomes in patients with MS across multiple health-system specialty pharmacies.
+Additionally, it provided needed insight into health-system specialty pharmacy management of patients with MS.

 Clinical Services Provided by Health-Systems Specialty Pharmacies: A Survey of Current Practice